-ECHA observes that you have provided in the technical dossier a study records for three growth inhibition studies with aquatic plants: key study and supporting study, both with the registered substance, and one more study with analogue substance (CAS number 106232-83-1) which is neither listed as category member nor as supporting analogue substance in the read-across justification document.
-However, these studies are not reliable and thus, do not provide the information required by Annex VII, Section 9.1.2.
+ECHA observes that you have provided in the technical dossier a study record for the growth inhibition study with aquatic plants with the registered substance.
+However, this study is not reliable and thus, do not provide the information required by Annex VII, Section 9.1.2.